twitter/twemproxy/notes/recommendation.md

 ## Maximum Key Length
 The memcache ascii protocol [specification](notes/memcache.txt) limits the maximum length of the key to 250 characters.
 The key should not include whitespace, or '\r' or '\n' character.
 For redis, we have no such limitation.
 However, nutcracker requires the key to be stored in a contiguous memory region.
 Since all requests and responses in nutcracker are stored in mbuf, the maximum length of the redis key is limited by the size of the maximum available space for data in mbuf (mbuf_data_size()).
 This means that if you want your redis instances to handle large keys, you might want to choose large mbuf size set using -m or --mbuf-size=N command-line argument.

+For Tarantool protocol an entire request is required to fit in a single mbuf and thus, the maximum request size is limited by the mbuf size.
+Replies from the server can span multiple mbufs.

 ## Node Names for Consistent Hashing